-The Acer Predator AG3-710-UR54 is a good choice midrange gaming PC, best suited for gamers who want stable performance and have no plans to tinker with the system.
+The Acer Predator AG3-710-UR54 is a good choice midrange gaming PC, best suited for gamers who want stable performance.

 THE BAD: Would do with an SSD, or a hybrid drive.